wp-plugins/issuu-embed/readme.txt

 Tested up to: 3.9.1
 Stable tag: 2.0.2

 (Deprecated) This is the only official Issuu Plugin for Wordpress.
-It is built into WordPress 4.0 and up.
+The functionality is built into WordPress 4.0 and up, so only needed for older versions.

 == Description ==